LCR-ADS-Lab/pylats/README.md

 ```

 **Example 2 (German), advanced features**:
 There are currently two pre-made parameter classes for German.
-One uses a faster (but slightly less accurate) tagging and parsing model (ld_params_de, which uses the "ld_params_de_trf" spacy model).
+One uses a faster (but slightly less accurate) tagging and parsing model (ld_params_de, which uses the "de_core_news_sm" spacy model).
 The second uses a slower (but more accurate) tagging and parsing model (parameters_es_trf, which uses the "es_dep_news_trf" model).
 To process German texts, first be sure to download the appropriate model from [spacy](https://spacy.io/).

 If either of these models are installed prior to importing pylats, you can simply use the appropriate parameter class.